Underwatering

 The 1-2-3-2-1 lawn watering is based on science and it will reduce weed pressure, prevent grub attacks, reduce soil compaction, stimulate microbial activity in soils, and promote deep digging grass roots.
 Organo-Lawn invented this special lawn watering technique specifically for the climate of Boulder and Fort Collins Colorado, but this technique is will work on lawns in every climate.

-Symptoms of a Lawn that is Drought Stressed
+Symptoms of a Drought Stressed Lawn

 Healthy grass roots should dig about 8-12 inches deep into the soil.
 The soils sample above shows grass roots that are only digging 3 inches deep.